 While wood has been Spector’s primary medium for some three decades, Spector has also applied her characteristic working process—collecting parts old or new, whole or fragmented, then merging them into one cohesive object, to a variety of media.
 She describes her photographic constructions as “could-be relics.”
 Typically oversized and altered images of everyday objects (a pencil, a ruler, a row of magazine spines), these photographs evoke stillness and solidity.
 They appear resolutely stable in a world that is forever speeding by, spinning along, and changing.
 Most recently she has applied her methods to embroideries on fabric, repurposed from shirts, pants, and other clothing, and presented them in frames fabricated from discarded wood scraps.
 Other new works include site-specific wallpaper created from reclaimed cardboard, once used to package food, toys, and other daily purchases in the artist’s Philadelphia community.

 A graduate of Philadelphia’s University of the Arts, Spector’s sculptures, paintings, and works on paper are part of many private and public collections, including the Philadelphia Museum of Art, Pennsylvania Academy of Fine Arts, Free Library of Philadelphia, Federal Reserve Bank in Philadelphia, HBO in New York, Human Rights Campaign in Washington, and the Philadelphia Museum of Jewish Art.
-She is a recipient of grants from the Pennsylvania Council on the Arts and the Independence Foundation.
+She is a recipient of grants from the Leeway Foundation, Pennsylvania Council on the Arts and the Independence Foundation.

 Spector’s “do it yourself” temperament and experience as a working artist spurred the launch of a second career: that of a gallerist, artists’ representative, and creative impresario.
 From 1999 to 2006, she operated SPECTOR, an intimate (it occupied the front half of a former bakery that also served as her studio) gallery that showcased local and emerging artists.
 SPECTOR and its coterie of artists—an evolving cast that included stalwarts such as Jim Houser, Whitney Lee, Ben Woodward, Randall Sellers, the late Rebecca Westcott, and CW Wells, each of whom ignored in her or his unique way the boundaries between popular culture and fine art, between insider and outsider—garnered local, national, and international acclaim.
 SPECTOR’s artists exhibited their work everywhere from the streets of Philadelphia to the museums and galleries of Tokyo, Milan, and Paris.
 They are represented in the permanent collections of Pennsylvania Academy of the Fine Arts, Philadelphia Museum of Art, and New York’s Museum of Modern Art.